-Through our High School Summer Scholars Program, students have the opportunity to enroll in two courses for credit and study alongside undergraduates.
+Through our High School Summer Scholars Program, students have the opportunity to enroll in courses for credit and study alongside undergraduates.
 Students select from a broad range of stimulating introductory courses in the humanities, social sciences, natural sciences and mathematics.
 This program is ideal for students who want to earn college credit, challenge themselves academically and explore courses in a specific major or subject.

 To be eligible for the High School Summer Scholars Program students should:

-- Be a current junior in high school (graduating in 2022).
+- Be a current junior in high school (graduating in 2023).

 - Have a strong academic record which may include experience in honors, AP or IB level courses.

 - As an international student, have a TOEFL score of at least 90.
 Additional guidelines for international students are available here.

 Washington University is taking significant measures to protect the community from COVID-19.
 Visit WashU Together for more information on WashU's COVID-19 response.

 2022 program fees will be announced by October 1.
 Need-based scholarship assistance is available.
 Children of Washington University employees and returning students are eligible for a 10% discount.
 Additional details on fees, need-based scholarships, and discounts are available here.

 Grades and Transcripts

 At the conclusion of course work, participation in High School Summer Scholars Program will be recorded and become part of a student's record at Washington University.
 Students may request an official transcript of grades earned to be sent to any school to which they are applying for undergraduate admission.
 Requests should be made through the Office of the University Registrar.
 If a student is applying for undergraduate admission to Washington University, they will need to send a copy of their transcript to the Office of Undergraduate Admissions.